 If you try my Butternut Squash Carrot Ginger Soup recipe, be sure to leave me a comment and give this recipe a rating.
 I would love to hear from you and see how it turned out for you!
 You can also share and tag me on Instagram!

-1 piece of ginger, about the size of a thumb, peeled and minced
+- 1 piece ginger about the size of a thumb, peeled and minced

 - Place the carrots in a medium pot and cover with boiling water.
 Boil covered on medium heat for about 15 minutes.